UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective: Method

 \subsection{Truncated Matrix Entropy}

-To identify compression patterns in the hidden states and KV cache, we use matrix entropy.
-A key question is which matrix—key (\( K_m \)), query (\( Q_m \)), or value (\( V_m \))—best captures the compression patterns in the token sequences mapped from the hidden states.
-To investigate this, we plot the matrix entropy trends for \( Q_m \), \( K_m \), and \( V_m \) across different layers and datasets (Figure~\ref{fig:matrix_entropy_query_key_value}).
-In our analysis, entropy fluctuations indicate ongoing compression and aggregation within the model layers.
-Figure~\ref{fig:matrix_entropy_query_key_value} reveals: \textit{i}) \( Q_m \) and \( K_m \) show a stronger compression trend than \( V_m \). \textit{ii}) \( Q_m \) and \( K_m \) have similar effective rank variation, making them equivalent in measuring the KV cache's compression rate. \textit{iii}) \( Q_m \) generally has a larger effective rank compared to \( K_m \).
-Based on \citet{zhuo2023towards}, a larger rank implies less representation collapse.
-Thus, we select \( Q_m \) to measure effective rank, using randomly sampled data to estimate the matrix entropy of the parameter matrix before testing.
+To uncover \textit{information compression patterns} in the token matrix, how do we determine which matrix—key (\( K_m \)), query (\( Q_m \)), value (\( V_m \)), or hidden state (\( H_m \))—best captures the compression patterns in the token matrices?
+To answer this question, we propose \textit{truncated matrix entropy}.

-We visualize the eigenvalue distribution of \( Q_m \) across different heads in the model's final layer.
-As the distributions show minimal differences across layers, we focus on the last layer over 128 hidden dimensions.
-Figure~\ref{fig:eigenvalue_distribution} reveals: \textit{i}) The initial part of the eigenvalue distribution varies significantly. \textit{ii}) Eigenvalue distributions across heads differ significantly in the leading part of the distribution. \textit{iii}) Different datasets exhibit a similar long-tailed distribution.
-These findings suggest some heads operate in limited dimensions, suffering from representation collapse, motivating the use of varying compression rates during inference.
+\paragraph{Observation} To gain insight, we first focus on the \textit{spectrum} of \(\mathbf{\Sigma}_{{Q_m}}\)~\citep{tang2024quest} across different heads in the model's final layer.
+Figure~\ref{fig:eigenvalue_distribution} reveals: \textit{i)} The initial part of the eigenvalue distribution varies significantly, suggesting that only a small portion of the feature components are active. \textit{ii}) Eigenvalue distributions across heads differ significantly in the leading part, prompting us to use this part to calculate the model's effective rank and distinguish head types.

-\textbf{According to \textbf{Lemma~\ref{eq:Lemma 3.2.}}, we require \(\mathbf{\Sigma}_{Q_m}\) to be a positive definite matrix, though it is typically positive semi-definite.
-To address this, we compute the effective rank using a submatrix because it is positive definite.} Intuitively, to exclude collapsed dimensions when calculating matrix entropy, we adopt a PCA-like method, selecting the top-$k$ eigenvalues before the elbow point~\citep{thorndike1953belongs} to determine the effective rank, which represents the entropy of the low-rank matrix.
-Thus, we introduce the concept of truncated matrix entropy, obtaining the effective rank of a positive definite submatrix to quantify uncertainty.
-From Eq.~\ref{eq:eigenvalues_entropy} and Eq.~\ref{erank}, the truncated effective rank of matrix \(Q_m\) is defined by its top \(k\) eigenvalues: